Advertising the First Presidential Debate and Mr. Trump’s Achille’s Heel

 I would argue that affirmed is Mr. Trump’s biggest problem.
 He spent minutes last night refuting different claims event though they have been proven to be wrong/correct (depending on the situation).
 This willful blindness in relation to the admittance of when one is wrong, and concerning an individual who has the ability to effect the lives of millions of others through his personal actions, is the very definition of ofermod as designated through The Battle of Malden.

-You can read more about it here, but if you think it is proper to stare blatantly at an untruth and insist the opposite is true, then you need not read further, and I apologize for wasting your time thus far.
+But if you think it is proper to stare blatantly at an untruth and insist the opposite is true, then you need not read further, and I apologize for wasting your time thus far.

 This is the biggest problem for Mr. Trump as I can tell.
 If he would acknowledge that he has contradicted himself, and that he has done many improper things and has learned from such experiences, then he would be a more palatable option.